octoshikari/aidbox-cli/USAGE.md

 ##### execute-sql

-Send content of sql file to $psql endpoint and show result.
-With --instance arg, specific config key will be removed
+Send content of sql file to $psql endpoint and show result

 Arguments: